LukeShortCloud/rootpages/src/windows/virtualization.rst

 - SUSE Linux Enterprise Server (SLES)
 - Ubuntu

-Select the operating system to install.
-By default, if no Linux distribution is provided to the command, Ubuntu will be installed.
+Optionally, select another operating system to install.

 ::

    C:\Windows\System32>wsl --install -d <LINUX_DISTRO_NAME>

 Reboot to finish the installation.

 Then open a Command Prompt and run either ``bash`` or ``wsl`` to open a Linux terminal.
-[1]
+[1] Alternatively, there will also be drop-down box in the Command Prompt that will add an "Ubuntu" option to open it up using the UI.
+If there are any errors on the first try, close the window and then try to launch WSL again.

 On Windows 11, there is a false-positive report from the control flow guard (CFG) protection that prevents WSL 2 from starting.
 Disable it to be able to use WSL 2.
 [2]